 The agency analyzes the Teaching Strategies Gold Snapshot Report for School Readiness measuring 6 areas of development; Social Emotional, Physical, both gross and fine motor, Language, Cognitive, Literacy and Mathematics.
-The results showed a range of 78% to 91% of our Head Start and Early Head Start children either met or exceeded expectations for the Birth through Pre-K level in the 33 classrooms.
+The results showed a range of 67% to 81% of our Head Start and Early Head Start children either met or exceeded expectations for the Birth through Pre-K level in the 33 classrooms through the 1st and 2nd assessment period, pre-Covid.

-All Nine of our sites have obtained a 5 Star rating from Step Up to Quality, which is a voluntary five-star quality rating system administered by the Ohio Department of Job and Family Services (ODJFS) and the Ohio Department of Education (ODE).
+All nine of our sites have obtained a Five Star rating from Step Up to Quality, which is a voluntary five-star quality rating system administered by the Ohio Department of Job and Family Services (ODJFS) and the Ohio Department of Education (ODE).
 The program recognizes and promotes learning and development programs that meet benchmarks over and above minimum health and safety licensing standards that lead to improved outcomes for children.